This page is intended to follow Scientific Method in

 by having

-whose health may depend on the accuracy of your results.
+depends on the accuracy of their results.

-• don't ask themselves, often enough or
+• don't ask themselves, often enough and

 with sufficient skill, "does it matter?"; therefore,...